Ashmittatia/Legal-Document-Analysis-System/README.md

 # 🧠 Legal Document Analysis System

-A Natural Language Processing (NLP)-based web application to **classify legal documents** and **extract key named entities** like names, dates, organizations, and more.
+A Natural Language Processing (NLP)-based web application to **classify legal documents** and **extract key named entities**.

 Built with **Python**, **Flask**, **SpaCy**, **NLTK**, and **scikit-learn**, this system helps automate legal document analysis — reducing manual review time and boosting productivity.

+---

+## ✅ What the Project Does

+- It takes the text of a legal document as input.

+- It uses NLP and machine learning to understand and analyze the text.

+- It predicts what type of legal document it is — for example: a contract, a will, or a legal compliance form.

+- It also highlights important entities like names, dates, and organizations.

+---

+## 📁 What Kind of Legal Documents It Understands

+It can classify documents into 5 types:

+-  Contracts

+-  Wills and Estate Planning Documents

+-  Business Formation Documents

+-  Legal Compliance Documents

+-  Intellectual Property Documents

 ---